ShekinahMaxwell/PowerShell-Create_Compare_Hashes/README.md

 <!--img width="1381" alt="01" src="https://github.com/user-attachments/assets/56dc32c2-d30d-4459-b58d-f1337cf99c41"-->
 </p>
 <p>
+Right click to open the "Md5sum" Text Document you created.
+Type in a message, "Hello" for example.
 Open a command line in PowerShell and type command "Get - FileHash" along with the name of the text file you created.
 Notice a Hash (a fixed length, alphanumeric string) has been created.
 Run the same command again and see that the hash has not changed.
 </p>
 <br />